 Is this a website for a Denver, Colorado employment law firm?

 Nope!
-No lawyer or law firm in Colorado has any relationship to this website.
-Denver Labor Law is not a law firm, does not offer legal services, or employ any attorneys in Colorado.
+Denver Labor Law is not a law firm and does not offer legal services in Colorado.
 There are many excellent employment lawyers and law firms in Colorado you should talk to if you believe you have a labor law or employment law problem.

 Are you soliciting business for Colorado employment lawyers or law firms?